Chicago and Dallas/Ft. Worth Nursing Home Abuse Lawyers

 - Slips, trips, and falls: Nursing home negligence leading to falls is common, usually occurring from improper restraint, lack of supervision, or slips and falls from substances on the floor.

 - Medication errors: Medication errors include wrong dosages, wrong medications, and failure to dispense medications.

 - Starvation and dehydration: Residents are at risk of becoming dehydrated or starving when they are not properly cared for.
 In some extreme cases, a resident could die because of not getting adequate food and water.

 If your elderly loved one has suffered an injury or died because of the actions of a healthcare provider, you should seek counsel from a personal injury lawyer who has experience handling these types of cases.
-Contact experienced nursing home abuse attorney Moises Briseño and Associates at Toro Law immediately to schedule a consultation to discuss your case.
-At Toro Law, our attorneys speak fluent English and Spanish and are prepared to fight for your rights today.
+Contact experienced nursing home abuse attorney Moises Briseño and Associates at Toro Law Office immediately to schedule a consultation to discuss your case.
+At Toro Law Office, our attorneys speak fluent English and Spanish and are prepared to fight for your rights today.